smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 ## 1.3 Apache Tomcat

-Apache Tomcat can be downloaded from: https://tomcat.apache.org/download-80.cgi
+Apache Tomcat in the Java web server that runs the RIF.
+Tomcat can be downloaded from: https://tomcat.apache.org/download-80.cgi

 Please use tomcat version 8, not 9 as we have not tested 9.
 The version tested was 8.5.13.
 It is advised to use the MSI version.